|Assessment Type||Assessment length / details||Proportion|

 Evaluate ethical situations and make professional judgements on them.

-Students are introduced to the best traditional practices for the specification, design, implementation, testing and operation of large software systems, as well as given an understanding of more modern (agile) variants of those practices.
+Students are introduced to both plan-driven practices and agile practices for the specification, design, implementation, testing and operation of software systems.
+A comparison is made between plan-driven and agile practices.

 The practical work on the module is a group project, where a number of students work together to produce a defined product, following standards similar to those that might be experienced working in industry.